inbravo/travel/march-2018/chakrata.md

 *	Its a near by place, you need to track down for the water fall for around five hundred meters
 *	Beautiful raw scenic place with almost no commercial activity.
 Its evening and there was very limited people
 *	Spend around an hour there, took a bath in chilly water of fall, very relaxing and peaceful
-*	Entire days tiredness is lost after a tea at small shack near to fall
+*	Entire days tiredness is lost after a tea at small nearby shack

 ![](https://github.com/inbravo/travel/blob/master/march-2018/images/c/IMG_20180310_163851.jpg)